 “How could anyone be so heartless as to wrest this final hope from them, when it remains within our power to make the sacrifice that might secure it?”

 “Life isn’t just about our own personal comfort or safety.
-It’s mainly about our duty to improve the safety or comfort of others by infinitesimal and theoretically positive degrees, in keeping with establishment agenda and the overall trajectory of panic.
+It’s mainly about our duty to effect the safety or comfort of others by infinitesimal and theoretically positive degrees, in keeping with establishment agenda and the overall trajectory of panic.
 Whatever comes short of that is incredibly selfish.”

 “They are of course losing jobs and access to various services, yet ultimately will have to choose between getting the shot and being shot.
 There’s really no other scientific way to look at it.”